-Our projects, exhibitions, events and workshops bring people of different cultures, interests and backgrounds together to interact, create and learn.
-We commission work, stage and tour exhibitions, develop Education packs and offer workshops to engage audiences.
-Current projects include:
+We bring people of different cultures, interests and backgrounds together to interact, create and learn.
+We commission work, stage and tour exhibitions, develop educational resources and offer workshops:

-Heart of Conflict explores the impact of the World War One in Cornwall during the centenary of the war years.
-We’ve been working with enthusiastic volunteers and neighbourhood groups – like local WIs, Young Farmers’ Clubs, the Girl Guides and Scouts.
-We’ve researched and staged workshops, organised talks, produced an Education Pack, created a social media platform and – finally – a travelling exhibition.
-We staged an exhibition at the Royal Cornwall Museum, Truro, from December ’16 to June 2017.
+Heart of Conflict explores the impact of World War One in Cornwall during the centenary of the war years.
+We’ve been working with volunteers and neighbourhood groups – local WIs, Young Farmers’ Clubs, the Girl Guides and Scouts.
+We’ve researched and staged workshops, organised talks, produced Education Packs, created a social media platform and staged exhibitions.
+Our exhibition at the Royal Cornwall Museum, Truro, ran from December ’16 to June 2017.
 In 2017/18, we’ll be staging poetry workshops and work with Camborne Youth Band on a trip to France and Belgium this August.

 Stitch looks at the links between pattern, place and heritage.
 We first worked on Islamic traditions of embroidery and pattern and developed sewing kits and created an Education Pack with the Royal School of Needlework.
 We’ve recently been working with the Masbro Centre in Hammersmith, London, on embroidery workshops for older people.
 Click on the Stitch project pages to find out more.